No Insurance Required

 | PSA | < 4.0 ng/mL | < 2.0 ng/mL |

 The comprehensive metabolic panel is a group of 14 blood tests that provide a snapshot of your body's chemical balance and metabolism.
-It evaluates kidney function, liver function, electrolyte and fluid balance, and blood sugar levels.
-The CMP is one of the most commonly ordered lab panels and serves as a broad screening tool for overall health.
+It evaluates kidney function (BUN, Creatinine, eGFR, BUN/Creatinine Ratio), liver function (ALP, ALT, AST, Total Bilirubin, Albumin, Total Protein), electrolyte balance (Sodium, Potassium, CO2, Chloride), calcium, and fasting blood glucose.

-Testosterone is metabolized by the liver, so monitoring liver enzymes (ALT, AST, ALP) ensures hepatic safety, especially with oral testosterone formulations.
+Testosterone is metabolized by the liver, so monitoring liver enzymes (ALT, AST, ALP) ensures hepatic safety.
 Kidney markers (BUN, creatinine, eGFR) are important because TRT can increase muscle mass, which raises creatinine independently of kidney damage.
-Glucose monitoring detects insulin resistance changes, as TRT often improves insulin sensitivity and fasting glucose.
-Electrolytes and calcium are checked to ensure overall metabolic stability.
+Glucose monitoring detects insulin resistance changes, as TRT often improves insulin sensitivity.
+Electrolytes and calcium are checked for overall metabolic stability.

 | Marker | Conventional (Quest) | Optimal / Functional |